OFFIS-mosaik/mosaik/docs/installation.rst

       (mosaik)C:\Users\yourname\mosaik-demo> pip install -r requirements.txt
       (mosaik)C:\Users\yourname\mosaik-demo> python demo.py

-   An exception may be raised at the end of the installation, but as long as before that exception there was the output *Successfully installed PYPOWER mosaik-csv mosaik-householdsim ...*, everything is okay.

    The web visualisation shows the demo in your browser: http://localhost:8000.
    You can click the nodes of the topology graph to show a timeline of their values.
    You can also drag them around to rearrange them.